Showing posts with label goats. Show all posts

 We bought two boxes of Girl Scout Cookies as we were leaving the Fire Department.

-After a full day of driving, walking, and eating I was ready for relaxing.
+After a full day of driving, walking, and eating, I was ready to relax.

 Wednesday, February 1, 2017